TRolande/alu-interview/README.md

-the test for minimum values
+filesthe test for minimum values